feathersjs/docs/api/authentication/oauth.md

 </a>
 ```

-With the above configuration will redirect to `https://app.mydomain.com/dashboard` after the oAuth flow.
+With the above configuration will redirect to `https://app.mydomain.com/dashboard` after the OAuth flow.

 ## Setup (Express)

-`expressOauth` (for setup see the [AuthenticationService](./service.md)) sets up oAuth authentication on a [Feathers Express](../express.md) application and can take the following options:
+`expressOauth` (for setup see the [AuthenticationService](./service.md)) sets up OAuth authentication on a [Feathers Express](../express.md) application and can take the following options:

 - `authService`: The name of the authentication service
 - `linkStrategy` (default: `'jwt'`): The name of the strategy to use for account linking